rakutenanalytics/ios-rakutenanalytics/ADVANCED_USAGE.md

 ## App to web tracking

-You can configure the SDK to inject a special tracking cookie which allows RAT to track events between the app and in-app webviews.
+You can configure the SDK to inject a special tracking cookie called `ra_uid`, which allows RAT to track events between the app and in-app webviews.
+This functionality allows you to track either a single domain or multiple domains.
 The cookie is only injected on iOS 11.0 and later versions.
 This feaure is OFF by default.
 It can be enabled by setting `enableAppToWebTracking` to true.

 ```swift
 AnalyticsManager.shared().enableAppToWebTracking = true